-LINDSEY: Yeah, it was so interesting because for us, pivoting to virtual, I kind of felt like we serve this Michelin star product.
-And now you’re asking me to take my Michelin star meal and wrap it up and send it out to go?
+LINDSEY: Yeah, it was so interesting because for us, pivoting to virtual, I kind of felt like we served this Michelin star product.
+And now you’re asking me to take my Michelin star meal, wrap it up, and send it out to go?
 Like, whoa!
 Where’s the server handing them the plate?
 Where is the special wine pairing?
 Where is the ambiance?
 Do I know that their candles are lit?
 It was so hard for me to be like, how are we going to translate this?

 EMILY: Lindsey can’t make sure all their students are in ideal yoga spaces, while they maintain virtual connection and classes.
 But she can maintain the relationships and feelings between students and teachers.
 That same connection that made Jane feel so proud and excited to share her experience with others.

 JANE: This place in particular, after I took my first class, I was thinking in my head, people need to know there’s other incredible options out there like no other.
 I was just so surprised by how yoga can be.
-Cause when you think of yoga, you think that it’s going to be relaxing.
-You’re just stretching, it’s kind of a recovery workout, right?
+Because when you think of yoga, you think that it’s going to be relaxing, you’re just stretching, it’s kind of a recovery workout, right?
 But I felt like this was a workout in itself where it was a whole experience.
-It took you on a roller coaster ride and I felt like a lot of people don’t know about it.
+It took you on a roller coaster ride and I felt like a lot of people didn’t know about it.
 I just wanted to share what I experienced in hopes that other people will try it out.

 It’s so important that businesses connect with customers because customers are important.
 We are your success story.
 We are a part of that and we want to make sure that your business is successful.
 And I think it’s your job to make sure that everyone’s taken care of.
 Every customer that comes in should be part of your family.
 And I feel like when I go to a yoga studio or a restaurant or any kind of business, I want to feel like I’m welcomed there.
 I want to know that I’m valued.